MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/create-a-custom-sensitive-information-type.md

 5. Choose and define **Primary element**.
 The primary element can be a **Regular expression** with an optional validator, a **Keyword list**, a **Keyword dictionary**, or one of the pre-configured **Functions**.
 For more information on DLP functions and validators, see [What the DLP functions look for](what-the-dlp-functions-look-for.md).
 6. Fill in a value for **Character proximity**.
 7. (Optional) Add supporting elements if you have any.
 Supporting elements can be a regular expression with an optional validator, a keyword list, a keyword dictionary, or one of the pre-defined functions.
 If needed you can group your **Supporting elements** into groups of "All of these", "Any of these", and "Not any of these".
 8. (Optional) Add additional checks from the list of available checks.
-For more information on Additional checks, see [Additional checks](Link to the Additional checks topic a the bottom of the page)
+For more information on additional checks, see [Additional checks](Link to the Additional checks topic a the bottom of the page).
 9. Choose **Create**.
 10. Choose **Next**.
 11. Choose the **recommended confidence level** for this sensitive information type.